 Water Resources

-The springs in this area can be roughly divided into the following categories:
+The springs in this area can generally be classified into the following categories:

 • the highly mineralized acidulous ones